NOW ACCEPTING APPLICATIONS

 Who Can Apply: Mid-career journalists with at least five years or more of experience.
 Media professionals from print, broadcast and online news organizations, including reporters, writers, editors, producers, columnists, editorial writers, and bloggers are eligible to apply.
 Fluency in English is required.

 On Tuesday, November 8th, Americans will go to the polls to elect a new President and Vice-President, 33 Senators, 435 House Representatives, 12 Governors and a host of other local offices.
 The 2016 U.S. presidential election, in particular, will likely be both historic as well as consequential to the American political party and electoral system in ways not seen since 1964.
-The current leading presidential candidates, for instance, would all represent a first-something president.
-Hillary Clinton would be the first female president and Bernie Sanders the first Jewish president.
-Donald Trump would be the first president with no political or military experience and Ted Cruz would be the first Latino president.
+Both nominated presidential candidates would represent a first-something president.
+Hillary Clinton would be the first female president and Donald J. Trump would be the first president with no political or military experience.
 The U.S. presidential election is also likely to draw record voter turnout as growing discontent with the “establishment” mobilizes young voters and those typically unengaged.
-A Donald Trump nomination would also mark only the third time in U.S. history that an outsider has succeeded in the hostile takeover of a political party.
+Trump’s nomination also marks only the third time in U.S. history that an outsider has succeeded in the hostile takeover of a political party.
 The two previous successful hostile takeovers were mounted by former U. S. Congressman William Jennings Bryan (D) in 1896 and by U. S. Senator Barry Goldwater (R) in 1964.
 The immediate impact of those two takeovers was massive defeat for their party, but, more importantly, each had long-term consequences for the American political party and electoral system.

 The Asia Matters for America initiative of the East-West Center has also launched a new online resource, Asia Reacts, which tracks Asia’s reactions to important developments in U.S.–Asia relations during and after the 2016 U.S. presidential election.
 This new resource monitors responses of Asian governments, media, and experts and can be accessed at http://www.asiamattersforamerica.org/asia-reacts.